Blank Page: Development

-Development

 Lotus is the third album in which Aguilera and Furler have collaborated on material together for.
 They first worked together on Aguilera's sixth studio album, Bionic (2010), on the songs "You Lost Me" and "I Am", along with Samuel Dixon.
 "You Lost Me" was released as the final single from Bionic, and peaked at number one on the US Hot Dance Club Songs chart and number 28 on the Adult Contemporary.
 Later that year, they reunited to create a song to be included on the Burlesque soundtrack, which is called "Bound to You".
 It was nominated in the category of Award for Best Original Song at the 68th Golden Globe Awards in January 2011.

+"Blank Page" was written by Aguilera, Sia and Chris Braide, the latter of whom also produced the song.
+Aguilera's vocals were recorded by Oscar Ramirez at The Red Lips Room in Beverly Hills in California.
+Braide provided the programming, string arrangement, piano and keyboards.
+Furler herself recorded a demo version of the song before Aguilera opted it for Lotus.
 In an interview with VEVO, Aguilera explained the collaborative process between Furler and herself, and why she likes to work with her: Sia and I always done amazing collaborations, she worked with me on the movie soundtrack 'Burlesque,' which we got a Golden Globe nomination for, we also did a lot of work on my 'Bionic' record, that was so sentimental, intimate and vulnerable feeling, and that's what I love about working with her".
 Aguilera was interviewed by Billboard when she attended the Billboard Film & TV Music Conference.
 She revealed that she views "Blank Page" as a more "vulnerable" version of her 2002 song, "Beautiful".
 When she was asked by the interviewer who her favorite people were to collaborate with, she responded by solely mentioning Furler and explained what led to her to enjoy working with her:

 Sia is one of them.
 She comes in, singer-songwriter, she just writes the most beautiful amazing ballads.
 Now she is making a name for herself on a more broad commercial scale with a lot of more dance-driven stuff, and she is just an incredible singer.
 She came in and she just writes such serious songs, I was like 'Oh she is gunna[sic] be such a serious person, and I'm nervous to meet her, and I just want her to get me and understand that I'm not a cheesy pop star'.
 She comes in and she was all nervous, and she is the most bubbliest person in the world, but once she starts singing and getting into her thing, you're just sucked into this world of 'wow' and it's inspiring to be around people with such creative energy.
 I love that, that's the best experience.